Infection Control Policy

 Aerosol droplets from breathing 0.2, talking 5, coughing 8, sneezing 75 and 360.
 Sneezing produces about 18 times more droplets than coughing.

-PPE will be used as required by public health orders or guidelines, safety regulations, business, shopping, and medical facility rules, and at our option when we believe it is beneficial or needed for infection prevention.
+PPE will be used as required by public health orders or guidelines, safety regulations, business, shopping, and medical facility rules, and at our option when we believe it is beneficial or needed for infection prevention risk management.

-Reusable equipment will be disinfected with an EPA-registered disinfectant or other approved method.
-Disposable equipment will be discarded in the trash after use.
+Reusable PPE will be disinfected with an EPA-registered disinfectant or other approved method.
+Disposable single-use equipment will be discarded in the trash after use.

 13.0 HEPA Air Purifier